openvinotoolkit/openvino/src/plugins/intel_gpu/docs/dynamic_shape/memory_preallocation.md

 `ShapePredictor` can operate in two modes:

-* By default it tries to predict shape for the next `_next_iters_preallocation_count` (10 by default) iterations.
+* By default, it tries to predict shape for the next `_next_iters_preallocation_count` (10 by default) iterations.
 There are two requirements for successful shape prediction in this mode: per-iteration buffer size should be less than `_max_per_iter_size` (16KB by default) and difference between shapes' dimensions should be less than `_max_per_dim_diff`.
 These restrictions are needed to prevent unexpected large memory preallocations which lead to inefficient memory usage.

 * The second operation mode is percentage preallocation - this mode can be configured with `ov::intel_gpu::buffers_preallocation_ratio` (1.1 by default) internal property - it increases buffer size by `_buffers_preallocation_ratio` value unconditionally if it's not possible to predict the shape for multiple iterations ahead.